R0bl0x10501050/RoQuery/docs/index.md

 # About

-RoQuery is a simple yet blazing fast module for Roblox games that allows you to write less code and do more.
+RoQuery is a simple yet blazing fast module for Roblox games that allows you to do more with your code.

 RoQuery was first published on 7/20/21.